russtoku/uipa/docs/Seeding.md

 ```

 > NOTE: The Classifications data has been extracted from the Classifications field in
-> the extract of public bodies from the production UIPA.org websiteon
+> the extract of public bodies from the production UIPA.org website on
 > 03/15/2024.
 See 2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv.
 Update the
-> file names in the command to reflect the current json files located in data/seed/.
+> file names in the command to reflect the JSON files located in data/seed/.

-### Load Public Bodies - Testing with a small batch

-> NOTE: Skip this section if you just want to load all of the public bodies.

-If you are just getting started, it may be useful to try a very small subset of
-data to see how things go.

-#### Load the Category data

-- Run this command to load the category data that's needed to load the subset
-  of public body data:
+### Categories

+In the old UIPA.org website, the software uses *tags* to make it easier for users to find a public body.
+In the newer version of `Froide` used by the new version of UIPA, the user interface uses the data in the *Category* field instead of the *Tag* field.
+So, we'll put the old *Tag* data into the new *Category* field.

+We must load the *Category* data before loading the public body data.

+To load the categories, use this command:

     ```
-    $ python manage.py loaddata data/seed/test-categories.json
+    $ python manage.py loaddata data/seed/2024-03-24-categories.json
     ```

-#### Load the Public Body data - Method #1
+### Public Bodies (Agencies)

+The CSV extract of public bodies from the production UIPA.org can be loaded after it is fixed up.
+See the section below about preparing a CSV file to load public bodies.

+Public body data can be loaded from a CSV file using these methods:

+#### Method #1: Command line

-- Run this command to load the subset of public body data:
+Run this command to load the public body data:

     ```
-    $ python manage.py import_csv data/seed/test-public-bodies.csv
+    $ python manage.py import_csv data/seed/2024-03-24-public-bodies-fixed.csv
     ```

-#### Load the Public Body data - Method #2

-As an alternate, you can load the public bodies from a CSV file using the Admin
-website.
+#### Method #2: Admin website

-- On the `Public Body` page (Home > Public Body > Public Bodies), scroll
-  down to the bottom of the page to where there is a `Choose File` button next
-  to the `Import Public Bodies` button.
+- On the `Public Body` page (Home > Public Body > Public Bodies), scroll down to the bottom of the page to where there is a `Choose File` button next to the `Import Public Bodies` button.

-- Click on the `Choose File` button and navigate to the directory with
-  your CSV file.
+- Click on the `Choose File` button and navigate to the directory with your CSV file.
 Select that file and click on the `Open` button.

 - Back on the `Public Body` page, click on the `Import Public Bodies` button.

-- If this works, you should see a message on the `Public Body` page that says
-  that the public bodies were imported.
+- If this works, you should see a message on the `Public Body` page that says that the public bodies were imported.

-### Load Public Bodies - All of the data

-If the first test loading of the database with the very small set of data works,
-you can load the full set of public bodies from these files:

-- 2024-03-24-categories.json
-- 2024-03-24-public-bodies-fixed.csv
+> NOTE: When loading the public bodies from a CSV file, not all of them may be loaded.
+There's a bug in the CSV importer that prevents all the data from being loaded.
+>
+> To overcome this, on the Admin website, delete all of the public bodies loaded and load the public bodies from the CSV file.
+Repeat the loading process for public bodies a couple more times until you see all 201 public bodies loaded.
+Spot check that the slug matches the name by visiting the details of a public body.

+At this point, you should have all of the basic data from UIPA.org without any requests and other data.

-#### Reset your database
+## Reset your database

-> NOTE: After resetting your database you will need to rerun the commands from the
-> Load Classifications, Jurisdictions, and Freedom of Information Laws section
-> before continuing on.
+If you make a mistake or receive an error loading data, you can start all over with a *clean* database.

+Follow these steps:

 - Stop your Django server by pressing Ctl-C in the terminal window running the
   server.